 My maximum recommended voltage, in volts: Raise the inside diameter to the minus .7 power, then multiply by the discharge path length.
 Multiply the result by 20, then add 20 volts to this.
 If this is less than 340 volts, then I recommend 340 volts as an upper limit.

 My minimum recommended voltage, in volts: Raise the inside diameter to the minus .7 power, then multiply by the discharge path length.
 Multiply the result by 13, then add 20 volts to this.
 If this is less than 200 volts, then I recommend 200 volts as a lower limit.

 To the limited extent in my experience that I actually got meaningful measurements, flashtubes seem to be more efficient at the higher voltages in the range I recommend above.
-I generally recommend at least 240 volts even if the tube should work at 200.
+I generally recommend at least 240 volts even if the flashtube should work at 200 volts.

 If the flashtube is small and short and (according to the formulas above) wants the flat rate voltages, it is probably filled with xenon to a higher pressure than usual.
-In my experience, most xenon flashtubes with discharge path lengths at least 1.25 inches (32 mm.) long and near or over 10 times the tubing inside diameter have similar xenon pressures not too far from 80 torr.
+In my experience, most glass (as opposed to quartz) xenon flashtubes used with cameras and having discharge path lengths at least 1.25 inches (32 mm) long and near or over 10 times the tubing inside diameter have similar xenon pressures not too far from 80 torr.